Skip to content

 • You can later enable/disable specific tools from the toolkit's details page.

-• Recommended minimum for creating and using indexes: Index Data, Search Index, Stepback Summary Index.
+• Recommended minimum: Index Data, Search Index, Stepback Summary Index for full Indexes Tab functionality.

 Toolkit – indexing tools selection